 Here are some facts about chocolate as one of the most popular food types and flavors in the world:

 In the homeland of Chocolate, Central and South Asia, this sweet food (then used only in the form of drink) had an important religious significance.
 Mayan and Aztec cultures considered it a drink is given to us by gods.

-When it arrived in Europe, chocolate vas very expensive because it had to be imported by boats from the Tropics, and its processing was complicated.
+When it arrived in Europe, chocolate was very expensive because it had to be imported by boats from the Tropics, and its processing was complicated.
 This made chocolate a significant status symbol of the wealthy, which made it even more desirable to the general European population.

-One of the most famous children novels of all time is 1964s “Charlie and the Chocolate Factory” by Roald Dahl.
+One of the most famous children's novels of all time is 1964s “Charlie and the Chocolate Factory” by Roald Dahl.
 This book was adapted into several live-action films, most recently in 2005.

 Currently two most popular chocolate bar brands are Kit-Kat, with Mars Bars.
 Both of them appeared in countless movies and TV shows.